everscale-org/docs/src/develop/sc-abi-messages.md

 sidebar_position: 5
 ---

-# Smart Conctracts, ABI and Messages
+# Smart Contracts, ABI and Messages

 Frontend developers used to build a UI around some machinery called “backend”, that can be accessed via an API.
 The common practice in software development is to have some schema definitions, usually built with tool called swagger.